AnkurMangroliya/AnkurMangroliya/README.md

 ## 🚀 About Me
 I'm a passionate **Software Developer & Data Engineer** with a strong background in **Python, Kubernetes, DevOps, and Data Engineering**.
 My experience spans across cloud platforms like **Azure, OpenShift**, and I specialize in automating infrastructure, optimizing ML models, and deploying scalable applications.

-📍 Based in Toronto, Canada 🇨🇦 | Open to exciting opportunities in **Data Engineering, Machine Learning, and DevOps.**

 ## 🛠️ Technical Skills
 - **Programming & Scripting:** Python, Spark, Bash, Shell Scripting, Ansible